knative/docs/docs/eventing/samples/kafka/channel/README.md

 * The type of SASL mechanism you wish to use.
 For example; `PLAIN`, `SCRAM-SHA-256` or `SCRAM-SHA-512`.

 !!! note
 It is recommended to also enable TLS.
 If you enable this, you will also need the `ca.crt` certificate as described in the previous section.

-#### SASL secret

-The SASL secret is different depending on whether you are using the consolidated or distributed channel implementation.

-1. For the consolidated channel, create a secret with a `ca.crt` field if using a custom CA certificate, for example:
+1. Create a secret with a `ca.crt` field if using a custom CA certificate, for example:
    ```shell
    kubectl create secret --namespace <namespace> generic <kafka-auth-secret> \
      --from-file=ca.crt=caroot.pem \